Episode 39

 Garret “Jacknife” Lee

 Garret “Jacknife” Lee is a producer and mixer known for his work with REM, U2 and others.
 He was the guitarist in the late-80s Irish band Thee Amazing Colossal Men who released the album Totale in 1990.
 Thee Amazing Colossal Men became Compulsion and released two great albums: Comforter (1994) and The Future is Medium (1996).
 More recently he released two albums as Telefís with Cathal Coughlan.
 After Compulsion broke up he contributed to the production of Sack’s Butterfly Effect.
+Jacknife features on Episode 43 to talk about all of this and more.
 Here he recalls his time working with Sack.

 I was obviously very aware of Sack.
 I think I’d done sound in the Underground for Lord John White and I’d played with Aiken Drum a few times.
 I think.
 I’d also done front-of-house for Guernica so I knew them in all configurations.